w0lfschild/SafariStand/README.md

 [Download latest version](https://github.com/anakinsk/SafariStand/releases/latest)

 #SIMBL
-SafariStand is tested and working fine on macOS Sierra and El Capitan with the following SIBML version from w0lfschild: [link](https://github.com/w0lfschild/mySIMBL)
+SafariStand is tested and working fine on macOS Sierra and El Capitan with the following SIMBL version from w0lfschild: [link](https://github.com/w0lfschild/mySIMBL)

 # Issues & Contribution
 I welcome and appreciate contributions from the community.